snayfach/MIDAS/docs/install.md

 This will take a few minutes to complete

 ### Update MIDAS
+MIDAS changes over time as new features are added and bugs are fixed

-Move to installation directory, pull the latest version, and install:
+To update MIDAS, move to installation directory and pull the latest version:
 `cd MIDAS`
 `git pull`

 Or, download the latest stable release of the source code:
 [https://github.com/snayfach/MIDAS/releases] (https://github.com/snayfach/MIDAS/releases)

+To be notified of these changes, click the "Watch" button in the upper right corner of the page

 ## Next step
 [Download the reference database] (ref_db.md)